dotnet/msbuild/documentation/high-level-introduction.md

       - This includes the value “System” in the Item Reference, which may already have zero or more items
     - There are also Exclude, Remove, and other actions you can do on an Item
-    - They are referenced later via @(LIST_NAME) or [list transforms](#List-Transforms).
+    - They are referenced later via @(LIST_NAME) or [list transforms](#List-Transforms)
     - The may be represented by a semicolon separated string of items
 - **Variables will return empty string if not defined!**
-  - If you reference an property when you meant an item, you will get the undefined empty string.
+  - If you reference an property when you meant an item, you will get the undefined empty string

 ## Node Types